Smurfs: The Lost Village

-On May 10, 2012, two weeks after they announced production of The Smurfs 2, Columbia Pictures and Sony Pictures Animation were already developing a script for The Smurfs 3, with writers Karey Kirkpatrick and Chris Poche.
-Plans for a third live-action film was cancelled in favor of an animated reboot.
+On May 10, 2012, two weeks after they announced production of The Smurfs 2, Sony Pictures Animation and Columbia Pictures were already developing a script for The Smurfs 3, with writers Karey Kirkpatrick and Chris Poche.
+Plans for a third live-action film were cancelled in favor of an animated reboot.
 Kelly Asbury was confirmed as director in March 2014, and the voice cast was announced throughout the first half of 2015.
 The film is dedicated to Jonathan Winters, the voice actor of both Grandpa Smurf from the 1980s animated series and Papa Smurf from the original movie series who died in 2013, as well as Anton Yelchin, the voice actor of Clumsy Smurf in the live-action movies, and Nine Culliford, the wife of Peyo, both of whom died in 2016.

 Smurfs: The Lost Village was theatrically released in the United States on April 7, 2017, by Sony Pictures Releasing.
 The film received mixed reviews from critics, and grossed $197 million against a $60 million budget.
 A computer-animated Smurfs series inspired by The Lost Village premiered in 2021, while a further animated reboot, titled Smurfs, was released in 2025.